 Tips on Using Cannabis to be More Productive

-If you’ve decided to try using cannabis first thing in the morning, like you would a cup of coffee, watch your dosage.
+If you’ve decided to try using cannabis for productivity first thing in the morning like you would a cup of coffee, watch your dosage.
 The key is to take just enough so that you feel the cannabinoids working, but not so much that you’re blazed out of your mind and can’t concentrate.

 Experiment with edibles.
 They take a little longer to work (30 minutes to two hours), but they also offer a longer, more deeply felt high.
 The proper edible dosage can give you the productivity boost you need for the entire day.